aupac/ember-aupac-typeahead/README.md

 ```

 ## aupac-typeahead
-The `aupac-typeahead` contains no assumptions about how you are retrieving your data.
+The `aupac-typeahead` component contains no assumptions about how you are retrieving your data.
 Both local and remote suggestions are supported.

 ### Component Attributes
 -  `disabled` : (deafult: false) true if the control should be disabled.